Narayana Health: A Journey of Transformative Healthcare - www.lokmattimes.com

 Narayana Health: A Journey of Transformative Healthcare

-New Delhi [India], September 27: Narayana Health’s evolution from a single specialty cardiac hospital to one of India’s premier ...
+PNN New Delhi [India], September 27: Narayana Health's evolution from a single specialty cardiac hospital to one of India's ...

 New Delhi [India], September 27: Narayana Health's evolution from a single specialty cardiac hospital to one of India's premier integrated healthcare providers is a testament to its dedication to clinical excellence, innovation, and accessibility.
 Founded in 2000 by the visionary cardiac surgeon Dr Devi Shetty, Narayana Health has grown from its origins as Narayana Hrudayalaya into a comprehensive healthcare network renowned for its affordable, high-quality care across 30+ specialities.